HaozeG/CS225/ComputingAssignment/CA1/README.md

 ### Registration

 1. Put registration data of patients in a file under the same directory as the program.
 You need to follow the input format as shown.

 ![input format](./img/input_format.png)

-*Note: Here **risk status = 2** is interpreted that this people will have the same priority as other people with risk status 0/1 after 30 days, if the system needs to judge priority based risk status.*
+*Note: Here **risk status = 2** is interpreted that this people will have the same priority as other people with risk status 0/1 after 30 days, if the system needs to judge priority based on risk status.*

 2. In the interface, type in `1` and follow the instructions shown.
 You can designate which local registry(1/2) these data will go to.
 3. To collect data to central registry, type in `2`.
 This system automatically collects all data from all local registries.
 *One person only has one data.
 If this person update his/her information, data before will be updated(overwritten)*